pratiqdev/axiom/README.md

 ## Researh

+- Using MDX would require import statements in each md file!!!! consider replacing char strings with components
+    eg: ^Component/^ will be replaced with `<Component />`
 - Other sevices / sites / apps that programatically create sites from large collections of md files
-- Walking through md files
+- Walking through md / mdx files
+- Generating components using mdx-js

-- How to convert md to html, with showdown or custom parser
+- How to convert md or mdx to html, with showdown (must be extended for codeblocks / sandboxes) or custom parser
-- how to extend showdown for custom code blocks / codepens / codesandbox

 ## Routing

-All sections of this project (languages) will be in seperate json files...
-how to handle different items structures also??
-will everything look like an article? or only articles have banners??

 How will we handle nested routing for complicated paths? eg:
 - search/